Choosing the best JavaScript algorithm for your Project

 Here are the best, average, and worst-case scenarios for using the insertion sort algorithm.
 These scenarios describe the time complexity of the insertion sort method under different conditions in terms of the amount of computational work and memory needed:

-• Best case: O(n) when the array is nearly sorted; the insertionSort function only needs to make one pass through the array
+function only needs to make one pass through the array - Average case:

-• Average case: O(n^2), where n is the number of elements; the insertionSort function may need to pass through the array multiple times
+function may need to pass through the array multiple times - Worst case:

 Insertion sort is suitable for small datasets where elements are continuously added to a sorted list.
 This sorting technique is handy where the input size is small and mostly sorted already — for example, sorting a hand of playing cards: